|Slowly working on her cupcake|

 |Enjoying the park with sister|

-Since Jane’s birthday party, I have discovered the beauty of small family birthdays.
+Low-key birthdays are the way to go.
+Since Jane’s birthday party (Jane and I cried), I have discovered the beauty of small family birthdays.
 Growing up I had a birthday party every year.
 I don’t know how my mom did it.

 Maurie turned one on September 10 and I was determined to keep it simple.
 I got online and was tempted to start planning a party that would take way too much time and effort.
 The mothers that plan elaborate parties for their one year olds either only have one child, find personal fulfillment in it or are gluttons for punishment.